Adaptive staircase methods: why one number isn't enough

 P(up) = 1 − p²

 Setting the two equal — the asymptotic balance condition — gives p² = 0.5 and p ≈ 0.707.
 The 2-down-1-up rule therefore homes in on the contrast at which the observer is correct on 70.7% of trials.
-Levitt (1971) generalizes this to other transformed up-down rules: 3-down-1-up converges to p ≈ 0.794, 4-down-1-up to p ≈ 0.841, and 1-down-1-up to p = 0.5 (useless in 2AFC, where 0.5 is chance).
-The procedural roots go back to Cornsweet (1962), who introduced the modern adaptive staircase in its 1-up-1-down form.
+Levitt (1971) generalizes this to other transformed up-down rules: 3-down-1-up converges to p ≈ 0.794, 4-down-1-up to p ≈ 0.841, and 1-down-1-up to p = 0.5 (useless in 2AFC, where 0.5 is chance).1 The procedural roots go back to Cornsweet (1962), who popularized the adaptive staircase in psychophysics in its 1-up-1-down form — though the up-down method itself is older, and Levitt cites earlier statistical work behind it.2

 Step sizes.
 Early in the run, the staircase needs to cover ground quickly; near threshold, the steps need to shrink for precision.
 The conventional move is to halve the step size at each reversal — every trial where the staircase changes direction.
 Our implementation starts at 0.3 log units (a factor of 2 in linear contrast), halves at each reversal, and floors at 0.05 log units.